Sun City (song): Documentary

 Van Zandt and Schechter also struggled to get their documentary seen.
 Public Broadcasting Service (PBS) refused to broadcast the non-profit film The Making of Sun City even though it won the International Documentary Association's top honors in 1986.
 PBS claimed the featured artists were also involved in making the film and were therefore "self-promoting".
 In 1987, WNYC-TV, the New York City-owned public television station, aired an updated version of the documentary, produced by filmmaker Bill Lichtenstein along with Schechter.
 The film included updates about the Sun City resort and apartheid, as well as the success of the Sun City video.
 In addition to airing the documentary, WNYC-TV made the film available over the PBS system to public television stations across the country for broadcast.

 Impact

-The album and single raised more than US$1 million for anti-apartheid projects, but it paled in comparison to the popular and financial success of "We Are the World".
+The album and single raised more than US$1 million for anti-apartheid projects, but it paled in comparison with the popular and financial success of "We Are the World".
 It premiered at the United Nations, thanks to the Special Committee Against Apartheid and UN officers such as Aracelly Santana.

 Oliver Tambo and the ANC's school in Tanzania "was sure happy when we gave them a big check", according to Schechter.

 In South Africa, "Sun City" inspired musician Johnny Clegg to create a local organization similar to Van Zandt's.
 "Sun City" also became the catalyst for the 1988-91 South Africa Now TV series.

-Because the apartheid era in South Africa ended in 1994, the song is now very rarely heard on the radio.